 Stay tuned to our blog this week for deep dives on everything you need to know to configure a full roomscale setup, including information on USB sensors, host controllers, and extra equipment.

 First, let’s start with sensor placement.

-While lots of you will stick to the basic three-sensor setup, outlined in our experimental roomscale guide, we know many enthusiasts want to push the limits.
+While lots of you will stick to the basic three-sensor setup, we know many enthusiasts want to push the limits.
 By building upon that setup and exploring new configurations, you’ll improve room coverage and better prevent occlusion (things like your desk or furniture blocking the view of the sensors).